Skip to main content

 Why is it better to go through OUA instead of speaking directly to the uni?

-We make university study open to anyone, anywhere, at any time in their lives—read more at Why us?
+We make university study open to anyone, anywhere, at any time in their lives.
+You can learn about how we do that at How Open Universities Australia works.
+And you can learn more about our people, purpose, and partners at About us.

 How do I meet other OUA students?

-Join the lively and supportive OUA community on Facebook.
-There's also conversations to follow on Twitter at @OpenUnisAu.
+You can join the OUA community on Facebook.
+There's also student stories to follow on Instagram and YouTube.

 Can I study through OUA overseas?

-Yes!
+Yes.
 You can take classes from anywhere in the world that has internet.
-We’ll even sort out your exam venues when you study overseas.
-Plus, they’re no extra fees for Australians, New Zealanders or permanent visa holders living outside Australia.
+There's no extra fees for Australians, New Zealanders or permanent visa holders living outside Australia.

 If you’re well into studying a degree, there may be opportunities to complete a study term overseas on campus as part your university’s student exchange program.